postgres-ai/docs/docs/database-lab/1_tutorial.md

     snapshotFilterSuffix: "_pre"

-    # Database Lab provisions thin-clones using Docker containers, we need
+    # Database Lab provisions thin clones using Docker containers, we need
-    # to specify which image is to be used when cloning.
-We can use any official
+    # to specify which Postgres Docker image is to be used when cloning.
-    # Docker image of Postgres (See https://hub.docker.com/_/postgres),
+    # The default is the official Postgres image (See https://hub.docker.com/_/postgres).
-    # or any custom Docker image that runs Postgres with PGDATA located
+    # Any custom Docker image that runs Postgres with PGDATA located
-    # at "/var/lib/postgresql/pgdata" directory.
+    # in "/var/lib/postgresql/pgdata" directory.
 Our Dockerfile
     # (See https://gitlab.com/postgres-ai/database-lab/snippets/1932037)
-    # recommended in case if customization is needed.
+    # is recommended in case if customization is needed.
     dockerImage: "postgres:12-alpine"

 cloning: